(Updated May 2018)

 - Take a tour at The Neon Museum.
 I highly recommend this to everyone.
 While you are in the area you can visit the Mob Museum or ride the Slotzilla zip line.

-- If you are interested in art galleries, visit the Bellagio Gallery of Fine Art, the Venetian’s Exhibition Gallery or the Polaroid Museum at the LINQ.
+- If you are interested in art galleries, visit the Bellagio Gallery of Fine Art or the Venetian’s Exhibition Gallery.

 - Spend some time watching the Bellagio Fountains and exploring the Bellagio Conservatory and Botanical Garden.
 Click here for the Bellagio Fountain Song Schedule.
 If you visit the Conservatory between 10:30a & 11:30a, Mr. and Mrs. Green Thumb are available for Q&A about the garden and the displays.
 You can make an afternoon of it by going to the Bellagio Gallery of Fine Art.

 - Ride the High Roller.
 It is the world’s tallest observation wheel and gives some great views of the Strip once you get towards the top.
 If you have less time or want to wait to ride the High Roller with your companion, you can get a nice view from the Eiffel Tower Experience at Paris.
 If you are looking for something a bit more extreme, try the SkyJump at the Stratosphere.

 - Take in an afternoon show.
 A few options are Mac King comedy and magic at Excalibur and Gregory Popovich’s Comedy Pet Theater at Planet Hollywood’s V Theater.
 You can usually find half-price tickets for most of these at Tix4Tonight.
 You can use the code 20AFF to get $20 off Legends in Concert tickets through Ticketmaster.

 Many places have free live music throughout the day, too.
 The Carnaval Court at Harrah’s is one of my favorites and has music starting in the afternoon and going late into the night.